invividl/recipes-ratings-analysis/README.md

 ## Introduction

 As society moves in the direction of physical fitness, understanding how different factors influence the popularity of dishes can uncover how to promote healthier ones.
 The question we try to answer is how nutrition and effort affect the popularity of recipes.
-We used the **“Recipes and Ratings”** dataset, which originally contains 234,429 rows after merging the recipes and ratings datasets on recipe ID.
-The relevant names of the columns are: name, id, minutes, n_steps, n_ingredients, rating, nutrition, and tags.
-Name describes the name of the recipe, which aren’t all unique, which is why id is important in separating recipes for analysis.
-Minutes is how long the recipe takes to make, with n_steps and n_ingredients representing the required number of steps and ingredients.
-Rating is the rating that each individual reviewer left on each recipe, so each recipe has multiple ratings.
-Nutrition and tag are columns of lists, where nutrition includes the calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV), and tag includes many different shared identifiers such as the meal of the day and other groups.
+We used the **“Recipes and Ratings”** dataset, which originally contains 234,429 rows after merging the `recipes` and `interactions` datasets on `recipe_id`.
+The relevant names of the columns are: `name`, `id`, `minutes`, `n_steps`, `n_ingredients`, `rating`, `nutrition`, and `tags`. `name` describes the name of the recipe, which aren’t all unique, which is why `id` is important in separating recipes for analysis. `minutes` is how long the recipe takes to make, with `n_steps` and `n_ingredients` representing the required number of steps and ingredients.
+Rating is the rating that each individual reviewer left on each recipe, so each recipe has multiple ratings. `nutrition` and `tags` are columns of lists, where `nutrition` includes the calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV), and `tags` includes many different shared identifiers such as the meal of the day and other groups.

 ### Data Cleaning and Exploratory Data Analysis

 ### Data Cleaning

 Before cleaning, we performed some analysis of graphing the distributions of a few of the important columns, such as ratings, to learn about any outliers and interesting skews.
 We found that there were some outrageous outliers in calories and minutes due to recipes that took months to distill or recipes for a huge part of people.
 Because of this, we decided to filter the dataset to only include recipes that took under 10,000 minutes with under 2,000 calories, which we deemed reasonable after looking at the distributions again.
-Additionally, we expanded nutrition and tags.
-We turned each element in the nutrition list into its own column and turned tags into a categorical column that only included the type of meal a recipe was (breakfast, lunch, dinner, dessert) in order to one hot encode later.
+Additionally, we expanded `nutrition` and `tags`.
+We turned each element in the nutrition list into its own column and turned tags into a categorical column that only included the type of `meal` a recipe was (breakfast, lunch, dinner, dessert) in order to one hot encode later.

+We filled all ratings of 0 with `np.nan` because a rating of 0 likely represents missing or invalid data rather than an actual user evaluation, as ratings typically range from 1 to 5.
 We also decided to drop all rows that had NaN ratings, since when we are trying to predict ratings these will provide no additional information, and the distribution of the NaN ratings matches the distribution of the overall dataset, so no significant skews will result from just dropping them.
-We also decided to drop all other irrelevant columns for our prediction including id, nutrition, steps, description, ingredients, and review, just to make the table cleaner to look at.
+Finally, we decided to drop all other irrelevant columns for our prediction, including `id`, `nutrition`, `steps`, `description`, `ingredients`, and `review`, just to make the table cleaner to look at.

 | name                                    | meal      |   n_ingredients |   n_steps |   minutes |   calories |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |   rating |   avg_rating |
 |:----------------------------------------|:----------|----------------:|----------:|----------:|-----------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|---------:|-------------:|